akjake616/VoxelModel.jl/README.md

 - `ex_rotation.jl`: See how rotation works.

 - `ex_advanced.jl`: Create more complicated geometries.
 This example demonstrates the creation of a sphere hollowd by cylinders.
+The voxel space is saved as a JLD file.

+- `ex_load.jl`: Load voxel space from JLD file and perform further editing.

+- `ex_assign.jl`: Assign grid array to the voxel space.

 ## Usage